Experienced Child Support Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, Palo Alto, and San Jose

 - A change in employment of one of the parents resulting in a significant change in the relevant guideline deductions (i.e. health insurance premiums, mandatory retirement, union dues, etc.)

 As a general rule, child support obligations do not go away, increase, or decrease, until one parent initiates action in court or with the State’s child support agency for modification or termination of child support.
 The exception to this general rule arises when the minor child is adopted by a third party (like a step-parent) and the obligor parent’s parental rights are terminated by the court.

 Otherwise, if some change in the obligor parent’s income renders the child support amount unduly burdensome, a modification request is the proper remedy for an inability to pay rather than letting arrears accrue.
 Failure to make child support payments as ordered may be grounds for the receiving parent to bring contempt proceedings, as child support orders are generally enforceable by contempt.

 Contact Our Experienced California Child Support Attorneys Now

 Parents can rely on the experience of our child support attorneys in obtaining child support orders, agreements, and modifications.
 Our Southern California family law firm fights hard to make the legal system work for our clients.

-Our attorneys have litigated child support cases throughout the State of California, including Riverside, Los Angeles, Orange and San Bernardino counties.
-Call Talkov Law at (951) 888-3300 or contact us online for a free consultation about your case.
+Our attorneys have litigated child support cases throughout the State of California.
+Call Talkov Law at (844) 4-TALKOV (825568) or contact us online for a free consultation about your case.
 Learn how our experienced child support attorney, Colleen Sparks, can guide you through the court process in a prompt and clear manner.